thomas-darcy/neo4j_assignment/content/parttwo.md

 MATCH (s:Customer)-[:REGISTERED_TO]->(a:Address), (a)-[:PHYSICAL_LOCATION]->(c:City)
 RETURN s, a, c
 ```
-On first look with just the City it looks like something could be there, adding in the country however doesn't improve the view.
+On first look with just the City it looks like something could be there, adding in the country however doesn't improve the graph
 ![Cypher result](/assets/cypher_result_04.png)

 ```